You can control the game through the main menu or by tapping on Player, Coach, League Board or Club building.

 Skills and Equipment

-Serve power: controls how fast and powerful your serve can be.
-To reach maximum power, you also need to be good in playing the serve minigame.
+Serve power controls how fast and powerful your serve can be.
+To reach maximum power, you also need to be good at playing the serve minigame.

 The starting speed of your shots (except serves and smashes) depends on the power skill and the incoming ball speed.
 Spin, Volley, and Backhand skills improve further the shots of the corresponding types.
 Your player may also reduce shot power when this is the only way to hit the target.